 ‘This is war’: The story behind Poland’s bid to ban abortion today

 A new book traces religious and ‘traditional values’ networks in Poland and beyond.
-Now, amidst coronavirus, they’re trying – again – to ban abortion.
+Now, amid COVID-19, they’re trying – again – to ban abortion

 Despite coronavirus lockdowns, Poland’s parliament is set to discuss a controversial abortion bill this week.
-Along with criminalising sex education, it would ban abortion in cases of severe foetal anomaly, one of only three current legal grounds under one of Europe’s most restrictive abortion laws.
+Along with criminalising sex education, it would ban abortion in cases of severe foetal anomaly.
+Currently, this is one of only three legal grounds for terminating a pregnancy in Poland, which has one of Europe’s most restrictive abortion laws.

-Previous attempts to pass similar bills were met by mass protests including a nationwide women’s strike in 2016 and further demonstrations in 2017.
-But today these protests are impossible under coronavirus emergency measures.
+Previous attempts to pass similar bills were met by mass protests, including a nationwide women’s strike in 2016 and further demonstrations in 2017.
+But these kinds of protests are impossible today under coronavirus emergency measures.

-The ruling party has also announced elections next month.
-Suchanow contrasts this with other countries that have postponed elections as candidates from other parties can’t currently campaign or meet with voters.
-Because of this, she warns: “Democratic elections in Poland are impossible”.
+Law and Justice has also announced elections for next month.
+Suchanow contrasts this with what has happened in other countries, which have postponed elections because candidates can’t currently campaign or meet with voters.
+Because of this, she warns: “Democratic elections in Poland are impossible.”

-Of the revival of abortion restrictions she says: “They want us to think it’s about religion and moral values but, in reality, it’s all about power”.
+Of the revival of abortion restrictions, she says: “They want us to think it’s about religion and moral values, but in reality it’s all about power.”
 And Suchanow knows this story better than most.
-She’s spent years tracing threats to women’s rights in her country and beyond, recently detailed in a new book.
+She’s spent years tracing threats to women’s rights in her country and beyond.

 Join the COVID-19 DemocracyWatch email list

 Sign up for our global round-up of attacks on democracy during the coronavirus pandemic.

 ‘They want us to think it’s about religion and moral values, but it’s all about power’